agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Claim**: GDP per capita is very strongly associated with poverty reduction, on "standard low-bar poverty thresholds"

-Unable to get his exact data or it is costing too much time.:()
+**Note**: Tried getting the data from as pointed by the author but it was taking too much time, hence I don't show correlation.

 **re-write Claim**: Headcount poverty rate (as a % of total pop) decreases with increase in "Median PPP annual income/consumption",